1984 DFB-Pokal semi-finals: Semi-final 2: Schalke 04 vs Bayern Munich

 The replay took place a week later, on 9 May 1984 at the Olympiastadion München in front of 40,000 spectators.
 Karl-Heinz Rummenigge and Dieter Hoeneß put Bayern 2–0 at half-time, but once again Schalke came back after goals from Michael Jacob in the 50th minute and Michael Opitz in the 72nd.
 Seven minutes later, Karl-Heinz Rummenigge scored what turned out to be the winning goal, giving Bayern a 3–2 win and sending them to the final, where they would meet Gladbach.

 Olaf Thon

-Olaf Thon, who turned 18 the day before the first match, and thus still a teenager in the Schalke ranks, scored three goals in the first match, completing a hat-trick.
+Olaf Thon, a Schalke player who turned 18 the day before the first match, scored three goals in the first match, completing a hat-trick.
 Bayern coach Udo Lattek remarked after the game that he would pay 10 million Deutsche Mark for Thon.
 Barely six months later, Olaf Thon was called up in the Germany national football team, where he earned his debut cap against Malta.

 Reporting

-The first match was broadcast live on ZDF, commentated by Eberhard Figgemeier, which began at 20:15, after Bayern had already scored twice.
-The reporter praised the match, even 20 years later, saying: "An unbelievable game.
+The first match was broadcast live on ZDF, commentated by Eberhard Figgemeier.
+It began at 20:15, after Bayern had already scored twice.
+The reporter praised the match, even 20 years later, saying that it was "an unbelievable game.
 You cannot imagine football more beautiful than this".
 The radio broadcast was commentated by Manfred Breuckmann.